COVID-19 pandemic in China: Mainland China

 Yet, by 29 January, the virus was found to have spread to all provinces of mainland China.
+Hubei Province party secretary Jiao Chaoliang was removed from office for failing to contain the outbreak.
 On 31 January 2020 the World Health Organization declared the outbreak a Public Health Emergency of International Concern.
 A severe shortage of face masks and other protective gear led several countries in February 2020 to send international aid, including medical supplies, to China.

 In June 2020, the Sinopharm BIBP vaccine (BBIBP-CorV) was authorized for emergency use in China.
-On July 22 2020 Chinese authorities started the emergency use of COVID-19 vaccines.
+On July 22, 2020, Chinese authorities started the emergency use of COVID-19 vaccines.
 As of July 2022, it was estimated that about 89.7% of the country's population had received a vaccine, and about 56% of the population had received a booster dose.

 China was one of a small number of countries that have pursued an elimination strategy, sustaining low case numbers between the 2020 outbreak until early 2022.
 China's response to the initial Wuhan COVID-19 outbreak has been both praised and criticised.
 Some have criticised the censorship of information that might be unfavorable for local officials.
 Observers have attributed this to a culture of institutional censorship affecting the country's press and Internet.
 The government censored whistleblowers, journalists, and social media posts about the outbreak.
 During the beginning of the pandemic, the Chinese government made efforts to clamp down on discussion and hide reporting about it.
 Efforts to fund and control research into the virus's origins and to promote fringe theories about the virus have continued up to the present.
 In October 2020, The Lancet Infectious Diseases reported: "While the world is struggling to control COVID-19, China has managed to control the pandemic rapidly and effectively."
+By late 2020, China had contained the first wave of COVID-19.

+E-commerce contributed substantially to China's COVID-19 pandemic response by facilitating fast delivery of personal protective equipment, food, and daily use consumer goods during lockdowns.

+Ultimately, lockdowns in China were highly effective in reducing the spread of COVID-19; for several years, there was wide public consensus in China that the benefits outweighed the costs.